tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## Recent Posts Widget With Thumbnails

-> This plugin adds a widget to show posts with thumbnails and various options.
-Theme uses this plugin to show recent posts with thumbnails on blog post layouts.
+<div class="lead">This plugin adds a widget to show posts with thumbnails and various options.
+Theme uses this plugin to show recent posts with thumbnails on blog post layouts.</div>

 ![Recent Posts with Thumbnals plugin](img/recent-posts-with-thumbnails.jpg)